What Is Fire Risk Assessment: How It Is Done

 • Emergency exit routes, emergency lighting, fire doors, etc.

-• Fire detection and warning systems like the smoke detector, fire alarm, etc.
+• Fire detection and warning systems like smoke detectors, fire alarms, etc.

-• Fire fighting equipment like the fire extinguishers, hose reels, etc.
+• Fire fighting equipment like fire extinguishers, hose reels, etc.

-• Storage of dangerous substances which could serve as fuel for fire.
+• Storage of dangerous substances that could serve as fuel for fire.

 • Emergency fire evacuation plan